wiggitywhitney/argo-rollouts-istio-prometheus/README.md

 ![image](images/rollout.png)

-Now let's view and discuss the Argo Rollouts resource called an `AnalysisTemplate`.
+Now let's view and discuss the Argo Rollouts resource called an [AnalysisTemplate](https://argoproj.github.io/argo-rollouts/architecture/#analysistemplate-and-analysisrun).
 It stores our success conditions and is reusable.

 Here you see those PromQL queries we discussed earlier!